 How Long Do You Have to Take Action After Your Accident?

-Alabama has a two-year statute of limitations for traffic accidents.
-This means you have two years from the date of the collision that injured you to pursue a civil suit against the negligent party.
-Waiting too long will result in your case being dismissed.
+Alabama has a two-year statute of limitations for traffic accidents, per Ala.
+Code § 6-2-38.
+This means you have two years from the date of the collision to pursue a civil suit against the negligent party.
+In some cases, the deadline may be even shorter.
+Waiting too long will result in your case being dismissed, so don’t delay in contacting your attorney.

 Contact Morris Bart Today for a Free Consultation